API keys

 Nonce management

-Each API key will have its own nonce, and the API servers require it to be increased by 1 for each transaction you submit.
+Each API key will have its own nonce, and the API servers require it to be increased by 1 for each transaction you submit, unless SkipNonce is enabled.
 While the Python SDK handles nonce management on its own, you might want to manage it locally to handle more complex systems.
 Since some types of transactions may be subject to speed bumps based on your account type, and they are processed sequentially, you may want to use multiple API keys for the same account e.g. one for each type of order to always guarantee the fastest execution.